- Small Business Blog

 Just as your personal credit score is linked to your social security number, so too is your business credit score tied to a government identifier.
 This identifier is known as your Employer Identification Number (EIN), and your business must obtain this federal ID before starting operations.
 Sole proprietors and freelancers may also want to obtain EINs so that any failure to repay business credit doesn’t affect their personal credit scores.

-4. Seek funding from lenders who report your payments to the credit agencies
+Seek funding from lenders who report your payments to the credit agencies

 To prove that you’re a trustworthy borrower, you need the commercial credit bureaus to obtain proof that you pay on time.
-You can provide this evidence while obtaining business financing by borrowing money solely from lenders who report your payments to the credit bureaus.
-This way, you simultaneously grow your business and open it to additional future growth opportunities.
+You may provide this evidence while obtaining business financing by borrowing money solely from lenders who report your payments to the credit bureaus.
+This way, you simultaneously grow your business and open it to future growth opportunities.

-5. Regularly check that your business information is accurate
+Regularly check that your business information is accurate

 13 Ways to Improve Your Business Credit Score